tModLoader/tModLoader/PortingNotes_1.4.5.md

 - Update https://github.com/tModLoader/tModLoader/wiki/Vanilla-Content-IDs#achievement-identifiers with new achievements
 - https://github.com/tModLoader/tModLoader/pull/3500 seems to have changed ItemSourceID.PlayerDropItemCheck to ThrowItem.
 In 1.4.5 it was renamed to PlayerDrop and there is a new InventoryOverflow.
 Double check that the #3500 logic applies to the fixed 1.4.5 code.
 Maybe see if ThrowItem is a better name than PlayerDrop and can be fixed in Terraria, otherwise tModPorter it or double check that it is patched everywhere to use the new names.
 - Also, ItemSourceID.SortingWithNoSpace has been removed.
+- TileLoader.IsTileDangerous (and other methods?) now takes `Main.SceneMetrics.PerspectivePlayer` as input, not necessarily the LocalPlayer.
+I think this means dangersense should work when spectating.
+Need docs updates.
+- TileLoader.IsTileSpelunkable also takes `Main.SceneMetrics.PerspectivePlayer`.
+These hooks now need a Player parameter, they don't currently have one.
+- TileLoader.IsTileBiomeSightable as well.
+- TileLoader.SpecialDraw (and other tile methods I assume) now takes a TileBatch instead of Main.spriteBatch.
+What does this affect?
+How will mods need to change?
+Why do some methods in TileDrawing still use Main.spriteBatch?
+- DuplicationMenuToolsFilter needs: 213, 5295, 5667
+- Make sure ItemFilters.MiscFilter is properly resizing.
+- Does the new `uLightSource.SetValue(Vector3.Zero);` (`EffectParameter` class) do what `base.Shader.Parameters["uLightSource"]?.SetValue(Vector3.Zero);` used to do?
+"Allow shaders to omit parameters they don't use, no longer throw exception" (https://github.com/tModLoader/tModLoader/commit/30b2b9b1e3347a1c98ebe6924811ba5e82391dc3).
+Check ReflectiveArmorShaderData and other usages.
+- ShaderData classes now have `if (Main.dedServ)` checks.
+Are these overzealous, or do we need to adjust other places or inform modders that shader code might attempt to run on servers.

 # New Fields that might need more documentation